o2r-project/erc-spec/docs/user-guide/creation.md

 ### Code and versioning

-If the base directory contains a script file or source code used to conduct the packaged analysis, we recoomend this code is managed using [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control), see [software carpentry guidelines](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md#keeping-track-of-changes).
+If the base directory contains a script file or source code used to conduct the packaged analysis, we recommend this code is managed using [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control), see [software carpentry guidelines](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md#keeping-track-of-changes).
 The base directory should contain a copy of the complete repository in that case.

 ### Workspace structure